LuchaoQi/Yelp_Data_Set_SQL/project_yelp/readme.md

 Perform analysis on open source yelp data

-download gigabyte size files [here](https://drive.google.com/drive/folders/1AUt-vC1rkNKDnFuDkywNtTugCzAtwWmw)and load them to your server
+download gigabyte size files [here](https://drive.google.com/drive/folders/1AUt-vC1rkNKDnFuDkywNtTugCzAtwWmw) and load them to your server

 -- Q1: What are the top 20 cities (with state information) with the most businesses on yelp?-- Expected columns: state, city, business_count
 -- Q2: What are the average stars for top 10 most reviewed restaurants in Toronto? -- Expected columns: business_id, review_count, avg_star